containerd/containerd/docs/cri/config.md

       snapshotter = ""

       # sandboxer is the sandbox controller for the runtime.
-      # The default sandbox controller is the podsandbox controller, which create a "pause" container as a sandbox.
+      # The default sandbox controller is the podsandbox controller, which creates a "pause" container as a sandbox.
-      # We can create our own "shim" sandbox controller by implementing the sandbox api defined in runtime/sandbox/v1/sandbox.proto in our shim, and specifiy the sandboxer to "shim" here.
+      # We can create our own "shim" sandbox controller by implementing the sandbox api defined in runtime/sandbox/v1/sandbox.proto in our shim, and specify the sandboxer to "shim" here.
       # We can also run a grpc or ttrpc server to serve the sandbox controller API defined in services/sandbox/v1/sandbox.proto, and define a ProxyPlugin of "sandbox" type, and specify the name of the ProxyPlugin here.
       sandboxer = ""

-      # io_type is the way containerd get stdin/stdout/stderr from container or the execed process.
+      # io_type is the way containerd gets stdin/stdout/stderr from container or the execed process.
       # The default value is "fifo", in which containerd will create a set of named pipes and transfer io by them.
       # Currently the value of "streaming" is supported, in this way, sandbox should serve streaming api defined in services/streaming/v1/streaming.proto, and containerd will connect to sandbox's endpoint and create a set of streams to it, as channels to transfer io of container or process.
       io_type = ""